david-chua/Comp_Sci_Study/Master the Coding Interview Data Structures and Algorithms/Trees/Trees.md

 No O(1) operations

 On average, objects and arrays acts faster than binary search trees but there are used cases where binary search trees can be faster, especially if it's a balanced Binary search tree.

+## AVL Trees and Red Black Trees

+- Use this trees to have a balance tree.

+## Binary Heaps

+There's only going to be two children in Binary Heaps.
+A Binary tree - Every child belongs to a parent.

+Max Heap - goes from greater to lease.

+Binary Heap Complexity:

+* Lookup - O(n)
+* Insert - O(log N)
+* delete - O(log N)

+Binary Heaps have an index.

+Why use Binary Heaps:

+- Great for comparative operations

+Binary Heaps bubbles up or down depending on the type of heap - Max vs Min.

+## Quick Notes of Heaps

+Memory Heap != Heap Data Structure

+Binary Heaps has no order from left to right.

+They take up the least amount of memory.
+They do left to right insertion.

+You can implement binary heaps using arrays.

+Priority Queue - type of data that has a priority.
+- Think of it as a club.
+VIP has a priority over regular.
+- You can also think of it as a hospital, where people with more severe injuries are treated faster.

+Binary Heaps

+Pros:

+* Better than O(n)
+* Priority
+* Flexible Size
+* Fast Inserts

+Cons:

+* Slow lookup

+## Trie

+Specialized tree used for searching.

+Allows you to know if a word or part of a word is part of a text.

+It's a tree like data structures that is good for searching words.

+Big O - O(length of word)
+Space complexity: Because we use prefixes, we don't store it multiple times.
+Because of prefixes, you don't store multiple of hte same letters.